Animadversio/Animadversio.github.io/_academic_notes/Note-on-Image-Prior.md

 * MAP, maximum / **mode** of the posterior $\arg\max_X p(X|Y)$
 * Mean Estimator $\mathbb E_{p(X|Y)}(X)$

-Note for Gaussian, mean and mode
+Note for Gaussian, mean and mode are the same!